 -

-The property must be purchased from a Turkish person or a Turkish construction company.
+The property must be purchased from a Turkish person or construction company.

 -

-The payment must be deposited in foreign currency (USD or Euro) into your bank account in Turkey, then converted to Lira by the bank and transferred to the seller's account.
+Payment must be deposited in foreign currency (USD or EUR) into your bank account in Turkey, then converted to Turkish Lira by the bank and transferred to the seller’s account.

 -

-The purchased property must not have been previously used to obtain citizenship.
+The purchased property must not have been previously used for obtaining citizenship.

 -